 Impact and leadership are key components to this question.
 Impact could range from driving business results for your company to starting an affinity group for an underrepresented employee population.
 Overall the impact story should be one that you are proud of and that showcases both your values and your leadership traits.
 Remember the type of MBA student Yale is most interested in admitting.
 Ideally you are coming across as an intellectually curious student with a diverse background deeply interested in the integrated curriculum.

 Behavioral questions like this one seek to understand how you actually operate in various situations.
 Try to be as specific as possible about how you positively influenced the organization.
 What did you think or say when you were determining what to do?
 What did you actually do?
 How did you feel about the result?
 Start by describing each step in detail in terms of what you did, the reaction of others and your own reaction.
 From there you can cut out anything that is too detailed or too superfluous to the story to maintain the 500 word maximum.

-Note that while this question could focus on a key solo accomplishment at work since most MBA applicants are individual contributors, ideally you can demonstrate how you work with others as you lead.
+You may decide to focus on a key solo accomplishment at work, and that may be entirely appropriate since most MBA applicants are individual contributors.
+However, ideally you can demonstrate how you work with others as a leader.
 Regardless of whether you choose an individual or team accomplishment it should show a significant positive impact on the organization or people within the organization.

 Contact us To learn more about designing the best Yale application possible with Stacy Blackman Consulting.

 Michigan Ross is a program that emphasizes learning both inside and outside the classroom, and is seeking candidates that are intellectually curious and able to accomplish their goals.
 Ross is also a close-knit community and …